gbevin/HEELP/README.md

 * It's very easy to understand what is going on during a performance or rehearsal
 * The graph is stable, allowing for completely predictible application behavior
 * Channels can input and output both MIDI and audio
+* There's no master bus in the main process, only aux busses, each channel outputs to the audio interface directly
 * Busses can only receive and output audio
 * Each channel runs as a seperate process:
     * Any channel process (and its plugins) can run on another CPU core, leveraging the parallel nature of modern computers